Parthenon: Architecture

+Size and exterior

-The Parthenon is a peripteral octastyle Doric temple with Ionic architectural features.
-It stands on a platform or stylobate of three steps.
-In common with other Greek temples, it is of post and lintel construction and is surrounded by columns ('peripteral') carrying an entablature.
-There are eight columns at either end ('octastyle') and seventeen on the sides.
-There is a double row of columns at either end.
-The colonnade surrounds an inner masonry structure, the cella, which is divided into two compartments.
+The Parthenon is an octastyle peripteral Doric temple with an Ionic hexastyle amphiprostyle two-chambered cella.
+It was built on the euthynteria and krepis of its precursor building, the Older Parthenon.
+In common with other Greek temples, the Parthenon is built using the post and lintel construction, surrounded by columns ('peripteral') carrying an entablature.
+The gable-end of the Parthenon features eight columns instead of the traditional six found in typical Doric temples.
+Although octastyle temples were not entirely unknown, their presence in mainland Doric architecture, along with the wider inner masonry structure, the cella, makes the Parthenon unique in its design.
+There are seventeen columns on the sides.
+A ratio of 4:9 proportion is found in the elevation and the relationship of the columns to their spacing (the interaxial).
+There is a double row of columns at both the front and rear.
+The cella is divided into two compartments.
 The opisthodomos (the back room of the cella) contained the monetary contributions of the Delian League.
+The hexastyle pronaos replaced the typical distyle in antis porch to the naos.
 At either end of the building, the gable is finished with a triangular pediment originally occupied by sculpted figures.

-The Parthenon has been described as "the culmination of the development of the Doric order."
-The Doric columns, for example, have simple capitals, fluted shafts, and no bases.
-Above the architrave of the entablature is a frieze of carved pictorial panels (metopes), separated by formal architectural triglyphs, also typical of the Doric order.
-The continuous frieze in low relief around the cella and across the lintels of the inner columns, in contrast, reflects the Ionic order.
-Architectural historian John R. Senseney suggests that this unexpected switch between orders was due to an aesthetic choice on the part of builders during construction, and was likely not part of the original plan of the Parthenon.